Signed in as:

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

-are a type of traditionally used in Chinese and Tibetan medicine.
 These are a genus of parasitic medicinal fungus that grow on insect larvae, and they’ve been revered in traditional Chinese and Tibetan medicine for centuries.
 They’re known for boosting energy, supporting immunity, and enhancing athletic performance.

 Cordyceps may increase ATP production—the molecule that powers your cells—leading to better energy, oxygen use, and endurance.
 They also contain bioactive compounds like cordycepin and polysaccharides that support immunity and reduce inflammation.
 Cordyceps are a type of medicinal fungus traditionally used in Chinese and Tibetan medicine.
 They’re known for boosting energy, supporting immunity, and enhancing athletic performance.
 The most commonly used species are Cordyceps militaris and Ophiocordyceps sinensis...